melvolio01/fe2-northcodernews/README.md

 NorthCoders News (Front End)

-A single-page application built using React (with React Router for routes) and the brilliant create-react-app configuration tool.
-Hosted by netlify at: https://5ba7a53d73f2cf5e73bc3bb7.happy-lamarr-657b75.netlify.com/topics/football
+A single-page application built using React (with React Router for routes) and create-react-app configuration tool.
+Hosted by netlify at: https://5ba8995b67610c44033416ee.happy-lamarr-657b75.netlify.com/

 This application consumes the NC News API hosted on heroku at: https://mighty-refuge-69006.herokuapp.com/api/